-Didcot was first designated as a growth area in 1979 and is likely to grow by another 9,000 homes over the next 20 to 25 years.
+Didcot was first designated as a growth area in 1979 and has been developing ever since.
+In 2015 the town was awarded garden town status by the government to help plan for the expected 16,000 homes due to be built over the next 20 to 25 years.
 As a result, the town's population is expected to increase from 15,000 in 1981 to over 30,000 residents by 2016.
-The town has been given garden town status by the government.